Article updated on May 22, 2020

 Text & photos: Claire Lessiau & Marcella van Alphen

 During the Edo Period (1603 – 1868), an ancient route called the Nakasendō, literally meaning the Central Mountain Route, connected the political capital Edo (today’s Tokyo) to Kyoto, home to the Imperial Palace.
 Samurais and merchants used to cover its 534 kilometres through mountains and valleys.
 Today one can still hike the historical trail, its most atmospheric stretch being between the villages of Magome and Tsumago to explore a rare and timeless Japan.

-Thanks to the perseverance of their inhabitants who started restoration in the late sixties, we are strolling through the main street of Magome flanked by traditional Edo-style houses and inns.
-In the seventies, the government protected both villages, and used them as a model for preservation, making it possible to enjoy street views with no power cables: a very unique sight in Japan, that is almost unsettling to us by now!
+Both Magome and Tsumago are former Japanese post towns on the Nakasendō way in the heart of the scenic Kiso Valley.
+Prosperous during the Edo period (1603-1868), they fell into poverty when the Chūō Main Line railway bypassed them.
+Thanks to the perseverance of their inhabitants who started restoration in the late 1960’s, we are strolling through the main street of Magome flanked by traditional Edo-style houses and inns.
+In the seventies, the government protected both villages, and used them as a model for preservation.
+For instance, it is one of the rare places in Japan where streets are not invaded by aerial power cables!

-The trail wanders through beautiful forests, along rivers, and crossing waterfalls.
-We feel like we are traveling back in time, enjoying a tea warmed up above an open fire in a restored rest-house.
+On the side of the trail, hidden amongst the trees, some weathered jizō (small bodhisattva statues) stand to guard travellers like us.
+Past half-way, we rest at a tea house.
+We feel like we are traveling back in time, enjoying a tea warmed up above an open fire in the restored rest-house.
 Getting closer to Tsumago, the 42nd post town on the highway, rice fields slowly replace forests.

 - The trail is well marked in English.